-Before offering any gifts, entertainment or other hospitality, meals, travel expenses, or charitable donations to a government official, seek advice from the Legal Department, your organization's ethics and compliance officer, or the Ethics Helpline.
+Before offering any gifts, entertainment or other hospitality, meals, travel expenses, or charitable donations to a government official, seek advice from the Legal Department, your organization's Ethics and Compliance Officer, or the Ethics Helpline.

-Political Contributions and Activities:
+Political Contributions and Activities

 In the United States and many other countries, a corporation's political activities are significantly limited by law.
-As a general rule, political contributions of corporate funds or use of corporate property, services, or other assets (including employee work time spent on such activities) for political purposes is prohibited or highly restricted.
-For this reason, Bechtel policy requires advance approval or notification of the appropriate Bechtel manager, even where such activities are permitted.
+As a general rule, political contributions of corporate funds or use of corporate property, services, or other assets (including employee time spent on such activities) for political purposes is prohibited or highly restricted.
+For this reason, Bechtel policy requires advance approval or notification of the appropriate Bechtel manager and the Legal Department, even where such activities are permitted.
 And, of course, any costs incurred in connection with them must be strictly and properly accounted for.